 In the Garden

 Growing culantro is like growing lettuce.
 You plant after frost in the spring, then pick individual leaves until summer’s long days and high temperatures arrive.
 At that point, culantro, like lettuce, will grow out of its rosette, stretching upward with a fast-growing stalk that will bloom and set seeds.
 Soon afterward, the plant is usually exhausted and dies.
 If the seeds are allowed to drop into the soil, it may reseed.
 However, in areas that experience freezing temperatures in winter, this tender tropical will be killed.
 Your best bet is to grow it in spring and cut off the flower stalk when it appears in order to encourage continued leafy growth, rather than flowers.
 It will eventually succeed in flowering, and when it does, the leaves will become somewhat tough and less appealing.

 In Central America, where it is native, culantro grows in partly shady areas on the edge of the forest.
 Gardeners have found that planting culantro in partial shade will result in larger leaves and a prolonged harvest.
 Plants growing in full sun will attempt to flower earlier than those in shade, shortening their useful lifespan.
 Space plants about 8 to 12 inches apart in soil that is well drained.
 Because you want leafy growth, a rich, organic soil is ideal.
 Add compost or Miracle-Gro® Garden Soil for Vegetables & Herbs to your existing soil give your plants a good start.
-Fertilize with continuous-release granules, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, to assure optimum growth, or use a liquid plant food like Bonnie Herb & Vegetable Plant Food both at planting and every couple of weeks thereafter.
+Fertilize with continuous-release granules, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, to assure optimum growth, or use a liquid plant food like Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food both at planting and every couple of weeks thereafter.
 Be sure to follow label directions.

 Mulch plants to conserve soil moisture and to prevent soil from splashing onto the foliage.
 Water as needed to keep plants healthy.